 - Add the cabbage, and continue to boil until the potatoes are very tender, 3 to 5 more minutes.
 Drain the water from the soup pot.
 Leave the cooked potatoes in the pot and set aside off heat.

-- Blend the milk and cashews again until very smooth.
+- Blend the water and cashews again until very smooth.
 Add this, along with the chives, to the pot, and mash with a potato masher.
 Serve hot as it or garnished with chives on top.
 (See Notes below for baking instructions.)

 Kale: Instead of cabbage, feel free to use kale in its place (or a blend would be nice too).